The Perfect Bacon Sandwich

 In a large saucepan, combine the puree with the remaining cup of vinegar and the sugar.
 Bring to a boil and let boil for 10 minutes, stirring constantly.

-Stir in the liquid pectin and return to a boil.
+Stir in the pectin and return to a boil.
 Boil for 1 minute more and remove from heat.
 Skim off any foam.
 Chill and refrigerate.

 In a saucepan over medium heat, combine ingredients for the dressing; bring to a boil.
 Simmer, stirring, until sugar is dissolved.
 Cool and refrigerate.